Friday, September 28, 2018

 In December 1917 Cooper went to Issoudon, the training camp for American aviators.
 There he met most of the American aces, such as Eddie Rickenbacker, Jimmy Meissner and President Roosevelt's son, Quentin.
 Many of these men he would encounter again at the 94th Aero-Squadron near Toul.
 Cooper pictured the training period for the aviators, starting with the roulier class.
 This was a plane with the propellers clipped to keep the machine from rising from the ground.
 From there he followed the training of the aviators from one field to another and finally to the acrobatic field.
 Each day he was in the air and by then he had decided he wanted to join the Air Service.

 Major Raoul Lufbery at the 94th Aero-Squadron, photographed by Lt.
 Edwin Cooper on April 18, 1918.
-Signal Corps photograph courtesy Harry B. Kidd
+Colorized Signal Corps photograph courtesy Harry B. Kidd

 Cooper also photographed Lafayette Escadrille ace, Major Raoul Lufbery, shortly before his death: